pcbreysse/lim/README.md

 - In the case of massive neutrinos, work with quantities related with the cdm+b distribution (all matter but neutrinos)

 - Implementation of concentration-mass relation from Diemer & Joyce (2019)

+- New astrophysical models

+- Possibility of applying foreground wedge removal or a more limitting volume window due to foregrounds

 - Reorganization of the directories to organize the modules.